peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - 21-years old, This is my first trip abroad <twemoji-airplane />

 <!--
 Nice to meet you.
-Hello PyCon US 2022! let me introduce myself.
+Hello, PyCon US 2022!
+Let me introduce myself.
 -->

 ---

-# My Works and community
+# My Works and Communities

 - Company: [CMScom](https://cmscom.jp) (Full-time since 2020/06 ~)
     - Web application developer, Flask / Pyramid / Plone etc..
-- Experience learning haskell and typescript
+- Experience learning Haskell and TypeScript
 - Now, reading "[Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/)"
     - As known as "TaPL"
 - Member of PloneJP (Plone User's Group in Japan)

 <!--
-I'm working in CMS communications, as a web developer.
+I'm working in CMS communications as a web developer.

-I've been to learning haskell and typescript, been interested thees for several years.
+I've been learning Haskell and TypeScript, been interested thees for several years.

-and more, I involved some comunities...
+And more, I involved some communities...
 -->

 ---